AdaRoseCannon/webvr/index.md

 I am really irritating at dinner parties.

-I am perpetually bringing out VR headsets and trying to put them on peoples' faces.
+I am perpetually bringing out VR headsets and trying to get people to have a go.

-I love building and showing off cool VR demos and it's now easier than ever before.
+I love building and showing off cool VR demos.

+Now it is now easier than ever before.

+When they do give it a go though

-My favourite moment is when I show someone a sick VR demo and they make this face:
+my favourite moment is when they get wowed by the immersion and they make this face:

 <!-- This slide uses information from _config.yml -->